kaifsiddiquei/GITBOOK/support-community/faqs.md

 ## Community and Support

 ### How can I join the community?
-You can join the DEXGO community through:
+You can join the DecNect community through:
 - **Discord**: Join our Discord server
 - **Telegram**: Join our Telegram group
 - **Twitter**: Follow us on Twitter
 - **Reddit**: Join our Reddit community

 ### How can I get help?
-DEXGO provides multiple support channels:
+DecNect provides multiple support channels:
 - **Help Center**: Comprehensive help center
 - **Community Forums**: Community support forums
 - **Live Chat**: Live chat support
 - **Support Tickets**: Submit support tickets

 ### How can I contribute to the platform?
-You can contribute to DEXGO through:
+You can contribute to DecNect through:
 - **Community Participation**: Active community participation
 - **Content Creation**: Create valuable content
 - **Development**: Contribute to platform development